Can my child have the Hib/MenC jab with the MMR and pneumococcal jabs?

 Does the MMR jab contain thiomersal (mercury)?

-No, the MMR vaccine has never contained thiomersal, a preservative containing mercury that's used in some vaccines.
+No, the MMR vaccine has never contained thiomersal, a mercury-based preservative.

 My son is due for his MMR jab, but I'm concerned about the connection between autism and MMR.
 Could I put him at risk?